eltiffster/readingDocs/README.md

 <!--This is a comment in Twine's Harlowe format. (same as HTML)-->
 ```

 This can be very useful as a non-destructive way of "erasing" code without actually deleting it.
-Sometimes create a duplicate or back up once I've progressed to a certain stage and comment it out.
+Sometimes, once I've progressed to a certain stage, I create a duplicate or back up version of some code and comment it out.
 That way, if I play around with the code further and get stuck, I can always return to a clean copy that I know still works.

 You can also use this technique to alternate between two options by commenting out the option you don't need and potentially uncommenting it later when you need it.
 For example, say I want a [Python script](https://github.com/eltiffster/authorFunction/blob/master/code/cleanup.py) that I can apply either to a list of specific files or to every file in a specific directory.
 I could switch between the two like this: